-US readies new Cuba sanctions as Biden meets Cuban-Americans
+US sets new Cuba sanctions as Biden meets Cuban-Americans

 The White House meeting comes almost three weeks after unusual July 11 protests in which thousands of Cubans took to the streets in Havana and other cities to protest shortages, power outages and government policies.
 They were the first such protests since the 1990s.

-Details of the new measures, expected to be announced jointly by the White House, Treasury and State Department, were not immediately clear.
+In Camagüey, a Catholic priest was beaten and arrested by the PNR while he was defending young protesters, according to Treasury.
+PNR officers also beat a group of peaceful demonstrators, including several minors, and there have also been documented instances in which the PNR used clubs to break up peaceful protests across Cuba, Treasury said.

+“The Treasury Department will continue to designate and call out by name those who facilitate the Cuban regime’s involvement in serious human rights abuse,” said Andrea Gacki, director of the Office of Foreign Assets Control.
+“Today’s action serves to further hold accountable those responsible for suppressing the Cuban people’s calls for freedom and respect for human rights.”

-Among the people who will meet with Biden is Yotuel Romero, one of the authors of the song “Patria y vida!” which has become a kind of anthem for the protests, said the official, who was bit authorized to discuss the plans in public and spoke on condition on anonymity.
+Among the Cuban American activists meeting with Biden was Yotuel Romero, one of the authors of the song “Patria y vida!” which has become a kind of anthem for the protests, said an official.

-Also present will be L. Felice Gorordo, CEO of the company eMerge Americas; Ana Sofía Peláez, founder of the Miami Freedom Project, and Miami’s former mayor, Manny Díaz, among others.
+Others present included L. Felice Gorordo, CEO of the company eMerge Americas; Ana Sofía Peláez, founder of the Miami Freedom Project, and Miami’s former mayor, Manny Díaz, and Sen. Robert Menendez, a New Jersey Democrat and chairman of the Senate Foreign Relations Committee.

-The White House did not provide more details, only saying that new sanctions will be discussed as well as ways to establish internet access for the Cuban people.
+White House officials said Biden would discuss the new sanctions as well as ways to potentially establish internet access for the Cuban people.

 Internet access is a sensitive issue in Cuba.
 In the days before the recent protests, there were calls on social media for anti-government demonstrations.
 Cuba’s government said anti-Castro groups in the United States have used social media, particularly Twitter, to campaign against it and blamed Twitter for doing nothing to stop it.